 First year student?
 Please see the First Year Advising tab for advising options.

 If you are a second year, third year, fourth year, fifth year and or transfer student, please make an appointment to talk with us about your pre-health interests and plans using Starfish.
 And please monitor your email as you wait for your appointment to begin.
-FYI: all CPHA advisors are transitioning in Fall 2020 to 45-minute appointments.
+All appointments are 45 minutes.

-Applying to health professional programs?
+Applying to health professional programs this summer?
 Please see our Applicant Advising information.

-The CPHA Drop-In Advising Sign-Up form will open 10-15 minutes before each drop-in session begins, and it will close at the end of the session.
-The form may close prior to the very end of the session, if the number students and alumni waiting in the queue require until the end of the session to be seen.
+The Sign-Up Form will open 10-15 minutes before each drop-in session begins, and it will close at the end of the session.
+PLEASE NOTE: The form will close when the number of advisees in the queue reaches capacity for the session.
+As time allows, we may re-open the form.

-- To make an appointment, please email us at email@example.com, and we will help you arrange an appointment.
-We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Hangouts, Skype).
+- To make an appointment, please email us at firstname.lastname@example.org, and we will help you arrange an appointment.
+We look forward to meeting with you remotely (e.g. phone, Microsoft Teams, Google Hangouts, or Zoom).

-- Sign up for the pre-health orientation, if health care is a new interest!
+- Sign up for Pre-Health 101, our free online orientation, if health care is a new interest!

 Health Professions Shadowing Program